KKR's credit investments chief steps down

 “If I‘m true to my word on doing everything I can to maximize shareholder value, it’s an optimal time for me to make a change.
 Orson Welles once said: ‘If you want a happy ending, you need to know when to end your story,'” Sonneborn told a conference call with analysts on Tuesday.

-A former Goldman Sachs Group Inc (GS.N) investment banker, Sonneborn joined KKR in 2008 from money manager TCW Group Inc, where he served as president at the time it was in talks about a possible deal with KKR.
-TCW was taken over in February by KKR’s private equity rival Carlyle Group LP (CG.O).
+A former Goldman Sachs Group Inc investment banker, Sonneborn joined KKR in 2008 from money manager TCW Group Inc, where he served as president at the time it was in talks about a possible deal with KKR.
+TCW was taken over in February by KKR’s private equity rival Carlyle Group LP.

 Effective Wednesday, Sonneborn will be succeeded by Craig Farr, 41, who serves as global head of KKR’s capital markets and origination business and will also retain that position.